sst/guide/_chapters/create-a-dynamodb-table.md

 layout: post
 title: Create a DynamoDB Table
 date: 2016-12-27 00:00:00
+description: Tutorial on how to create and configure a new DynamoDB table.
 ---

 To build the backend for our notes app, it makes sense that we first start by thinking about how the data is going to be stored.
 We are going to use [DynamoDB](https://aws.amazon.com/dynamodb/) to do this.